Hanyuezhuohua/Raft-2021/README.md

 **To ACM students: **

-​	**Please create a private repo for your raft code and add my account to your visit list. **
+​	Please create your own **private** repo for your raft code and add my account to your visit list.

 ###############################################################